-Don’t keep it to yourself, let me know how you get on, share with us what your one thing was and how it felt doing it.
+Don’t keep it to yourself, let me know how you get on, and share with me what your one thing was and how it felt doing it.
 If you want us to hold you accountable let us know what it is and update us when you’ve completed it.

 What thoughts could get in the way?